abuicke/tarot/minor arcana/swords/8 of Swords.md

 ### Footnotes

-1. See also: Prince of Swords reversed.
+1. See: Prince of Swords reversed.